k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: use-after-free in hmon_hitmon() when thrown object kills engulfer
 - Fix: use-after-free in destroy_arm() when levitation boots destroyed over lava
+- Fix: use-after-free in hmon_hitmon() when melee kill triggers AT_BOOM explosion